Rubega-Musilk/pyrrhic/README.md

 ### Correct and minimal

+Save time on each build:

-Pyrrhic keeps the system up to date (correct) with the minimum of work.
+* Pyrrhic keeps the system up to date (correct) with the minimum of work.
   It will always apply the smallest necessary subtree of a dependency graph.

-It will delete stale outputs.
-If nothing changes, then pyrrhic does nothing!
+* Pyrrhic will delete stale outputs.

+* If nothing changes, then Pyrrhic does nothing!

 ### Extensible